 Studying the Green Mediterranean Diet:

-Nearly 300 overweight individuals participated in this research, which was conducted in Israel.
+Nearly 300 overweight individuals participated in the original study, which was conducted in Israel.
 At the outset, the investigators assigned the volunteers to three different groups according to a randomization algorithm.
 They advised one group how to follow a standard heart healthy diet and encouraged them to be more active.
 This group served as the control panel.
 For the second group, the researchers gave instructions on a calorie-restricted traditional Mediterranean diet along with advice on physical activity.
 They also told the third group to exercise and showed those volunteers how to follow the green Mediterranean diet.
 In this eating pattern, participants substituted walnuts and duckweed as protein sources instead of meat.
 They also drank three to four cups of green tea daily if they followed the intervention plan closely.
 Both Medi diet groups ate an ounce of walnuts daily.

 Reviewing the Study Results: